CharlelieLrt/modulus/docs/api/physicsnemo.models.rst

 models can be found in the `EDM repository <https://github.com/NVlabs/edm>`_.

-Model backbones can be used as is, such as in the StormCast example in :file:`examples/weather/stormcast/README.md`, but they can also be used as a base class for more complex models.
+Model backbones can be used as is, such as in the StormCast example in `StormCast example <../examples/weather/stormcast/README.rst>`_, but they can also be used as a base class for more complex models.
 They are designed to support both conditional and unconditional modeling.